From making sure you ask the right questions to negotiating tactics, there's a lot to think about.

-If you're not confident with negotiating, practice with a family member before you make the offer over the phone.
+If you're not confident with negotiating, practise with a family member before you make the offer over the phone.
 If negotiating is really not one of your skills, you can use a buyer’s agent.

 Sealed bids may be used in areas where there's a lot of competition, such as London.
 Interested prospective buyers put their maximum offer in a sealed envelope and the seller chooses the highest offer.

 It’s worth asking the estate agent roughly what other buyers are going to offer.
 Remember, the estate agent is acting for the seller.
-Another tip is to go slightly higher than the nearest round number, so £400,045 rather than £400,000.
+Another tip is to go slightly higher than the nearest round number, so £400,500 rather than £400,000.